tskit-dev/tutorials/viz.md

 #### Styling graphical elements

 The classes above make it easy to target specific nodes or edges in one or multiple trees.
-For example, we can colour branches that are shared between trees (i.e. that have the same parent and child):
+For example, we can colour branches that are shared between trees (identified here as ones that have the same parent and child):

 ```{code-cell} ipython3
 css_string = ".a15.n9 > .edge {stroke: cyan; stroke-width: 2px}"  # branches from 15->9